kuhchung/kuhchung.github.io/pages/armory/index.md

 This set has 4 or 5 slots, depending on your talisman.
 If you have the perfect rolled +10 +3 O, you won't need to use a stout horn on a decoration.
 Otherwise, just fill in the 5 slots to complete Critical Draw and Tremor-Proof.

 The perfect rolled C+10 A+3 O would be Crit Draw 3 or Tremor Res 3.
-I am not sure if they exist.

 In my opinion, Trap Master is the big C skill winner here.
 Big surprise.